 - To produce a document using LaTeX, you first create a simple text file using any text editor (this is why LaTeX is machine independent).
-This file contains typesetting commands, text, and commands to produce mathematical symbols, equations, and you can include external graphs. - Once the text file has been created (usually with a .tex suffix), you run a program (latex file.tex) to convert the text into a mathematics document (with a .dvi suffix). - You can now view or print the document using another program (xdvi file.dvi).
-You can also convert the document into other types, such as Adobe Acrobat PDF, or HTML.
+This file contains typesetting commands, text, and commands to produce mathematical symbols, equations, and you can include external graphs. - Once the text file has been created (save it with a .tex suffix), you run latex (e.g., type latex file.tex) to convert the text into a mathematics document (with a .dvi suffix). - You can now view or print the document using another program (xdvi file.dvi).
+You can also convert the document into other types, such as PostScript, Adobe Acrobat PDF, or HTML.